Understanding Dyslexia: More Than Just Reading and Spelling

 Qualified diagnostic dyslexia assessments

-Support in Canterbury, Kent and online across the UK
+Support in Canterbury, Kent, and online across the UK

 A whole-child approach